SahilHakimiUofT/UImpactifyMernSite/doc/sprint4/PB.md

     * learner can add comments for courses
     * learner can rate courses
     * learner can see rating and comments from other learners
-20. As a learner, I want to be able to ask questions about a course so that I can get more information about the course
-    * learner is able to post questions about a course
-    * learner is able to see the response to their questions
-    * learner is able to see all questions and responses for the course

 ## Completed User Stories
 ### Sprint 1